 The U.S. Fish and Wildlife Service (USFWS) provides wildlife management at Masonville Cove.
 As an integral partner in the Masonville Cove effort, USFWS helps to ensure the success of native wildlife, and responsible wildlife management practices, and provides assistance with on-site educational programs.

-Maryland Environmental Service (MES) provides day-to-day oversight of the habitat restoration at Masonville, ensuring public safety and continual improvement of the native-plant-focused habitat.
+Maryland Environmental Service (MES) provides day-to-day oversight of the operations at Masonville, ensuring public safety and continual improvement of the native-plant-focused habitat.
 MES is contracted by MDOT MPA to carry out mitigation requirements on their behalf, including doing building maintenance and habitat monitoring.

 A variety of community groups have worked closely with the Masonville Cove project partners to provide guidance and feedback regarding proposed projects designed to improve the area for public use.
 Integral groups include the Masonville Citizens Advisory Committee, the Greater Baybrook Alliance, and Baltimore Green Space.
 These partnerships help to maximize Masonville's impact as a valuable resource for the community.